suleimana/sjsws/README.md

 Details and Structure
 ---
-Belwo is the main structure of SJSWS directory:
+Below is the main structure of SJSWS directory:

 ```
 .